MickaelBlet/Args/docs/args.md

 Args& setStrict(bool strict = true);
 ```

-Active exception if not all argument is used else you can take additionnals arguments with [getAdditionalArguments](#getadditionalarguments) method.
+Active exception if not all argument is used else you can take additionals arguments with [getAdditionalArguments](#getadditionalarguments) method.

 ## isStrict